enienws/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The source is past graduates of this nanodegree: http://jeremyshannon.com/2017/01/13/udacity-sdcnd-traffic-sign-classifier.html

 First of all for all images that can be problem for the classifier that the input images are not from the same distribution of training dataset.
-It is important to tune the distribution of training set to reflect the distribution of real world.
+It is important to prepare a training set that reflects the real world test dataset.
+More formally, training and test dataset should be drawn from same distribution.

+For example, if train dataset contains traffic signs that do not reflect the real world data, the classifier won't be able to perform well on real world data.
+Because classifier generalized a different kind of data.

+As I have mentioned in first paragraph it is important to use train and test data drawn from similar distributions.
+So let me now discuss how data distribution changes with different properties of images.
+Changing of properties like brightness, clutter, orientation and scaling changes distribution of a data source.
+Hence we perform data preprocess in order to normalize data drawn from different sources.
+For example, brightness can cause a problem if a classifier is trained mostly with darker images but is testing with brighter images.
+However with a data preprocess phase in which mean subtraction is performing we make distributions of two datasets similar to each other.

+Additionally different image resolutions and sizes does not affect the performance of classifier if high resolution images are being used.
+Since the input size of the neural network is 32x32, scaling input images to 32x32 does not affect performance.
+However, one should take care of not to change image aspect ratios (scaling) when scaling the image to 32x32.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).